acode/FunctionScript/README.md

-Via investments in Polybit Inc., parent of [Standard Library](https://stdlib.com), the following companies have invested countless hours in and provided financial support which has enabled the R&D that has made this project possible.
+Via investments in Polybit Inc., parent of [Standard Library](https://stdlib.com), the following companies have invested countless hours in and provided financial support for our team, which has made this project possible.

 [Stripe](https://stripe.com), the global leader in online payments